USING IRONPDF

 Configuring and Applying Text Stamps in PDFs

-Furthermore, we can specify font family, font styling, as well as the location of the Stamp.
+Furthermore, it is possible to specify font family, font styling, as well as the location of the Stamp.
 This customization extends to interactive elements, file descriptions, and existing content on the same or other PDFs.
 Then, export the PDF with the actual file name.

 On completing the configurations, export the output PDF file with the designated file name, encapsulating all settings and providing a professional touch to your documents.